 The good news is that just as we are the cause of climate change, we can also be the solution.
 But we must act now.
 We must urge our leaders to limit carbon pollution.
-We must move from dirty fossil fuels to clean sources of energy like wind, solar and nuclear power.
-And, on an individual level, we must make every effort to limit our carbon output.
-That could mean driving a more fuel efficient car or truck, turning down the heat in the winter or eating a little less meat.
+We must move from dirty fossil fuels to clean sources of energy like wind and solar power.

 Climate change is a deeply moral issue.
 We have a responsibility to protect our children.
 That's why from Colorado to Florida patriotic Americans are taking steps to reduce the risk of climate change.
 They know this problem won't go away on its own.
 But, by weaning off fossil fuels and moving to clean energy, we can foster a safer, healthier world.